primer/css/README.md

 ### Updating

-For Rails 3 apps, just run `bundle update primer` and commit any changes to `Gemfile.lock`.
+For Rails 3 apps, just run `bundle update github-primer` and commit any changes to `Gemfile.lock`.

 `github/github` is a special case.
 To update primer run `script/vendor-primer`.
 If there are any git pull issues, you may need to cd into `vendor/internal-gems/primer` and resolve them manually.